Voting age: Debate on increasing the voting age

 During the 2024 Republican Party presidential primaries, Vivek Ramaswamy announced that he favored raising the voting age to 25 in most circumstances.
 The policy change, which would have to be done through a constitutional amendment, would only allow for citizens between 18 and 24 to vote if they are enlisted in the military, work as first-responder personnel, or pass a civics test.

 Venezuela

 A request to lower the voting age to 16 was made during consideration of revisions to the Constitution of Venezuela in 2007.
 Cilia Flores, president of the National Assembly, announced that the Mixed Committee for Constitutional Reform had found the idea acceptable.
 Following approval in the legislature the amendment formed part of the package of constitutional proposals, and was defeated in the 2007 referendum.

 Maximum voting age

 There are occasional calls for a maximum voting age, on the grounds that older people have less of a stake in the future of the country or jurisdiction.
-In fact, however, the only jurisdiction with a maximum voting age is the Vatican City State whose sovereign, (the Pope) is elected by the College of Cardinals.
+The only jurisdiction with a maximum voting age is the Vatican City State, whose sovereign, the Pope, is elected by the College of Cardinals.
 A Cardinal must be below the age of 80 on the date of the previous Pope's death or resignation, in order to vote to elect a new Pope.